 - What are the terms and conditions as well as the fee structure?

 - The company should also be able to offer your flexibility.
 There are companies that actually require long-term contracts and monthly minimum.

 - You have to take into consideration customer service.
 A factor company that gives stellar customer service is easy and professional to work with.

 Business owners have the choice as to whether they should go for a traditional bank loan or factor invoices to increase working capital.
 Your choice depends on what your business needs and your credit score.
 If you need an instant cash advance, going for traditional loans may not be your best bet considering the documentation and lengthy process.
-In choosing to go for factoring receivables, you get to have the funds that you need.
+In choosing to go for factoring finance, you get to have the funds that you need.